 2. Damaged nipples

-If you have not been shown how to hand express or use a pump properly you can cause initial and ongoing damage to your breasts or nipples.
+If you have not been shown how to hand express or use a breast pump properly you can cause initial and ongoing damage to your breasts or nipples.
 Overzealous hand expressing while breast compressing or using strong pressure causing pain or pinching close to the nipples can also cause tissue damage and bleeding that transfers into the colostrum or the milk you are expressing.

-You may need to continue expressing with an electric pump if you have a premature baby who can’t breastfeed or, it has been suggested you use a pump to rest your bleeding and damaged nipples from incorrectly attaching your baby at the breast.
+You may need to continue expressing with an electric pump if you have a premature baby who can’t breastfeed or, it has been suggested you use a pump to rest your bleeding and damaged nipples from incorrectly attaching your baby to the breast.
 You will continue to see blood in the milk while you express if there is pain and discomfort while you’re using the pump.

 You may think (or have been told) that turning the vacuum up high on an electric pump will produce more milk.
 Instead, your breast tissue is being pressured and damaged causing capillaries and small blood vessels in the breast tissue and milk ducts to bleed.
-Nipples will also become damaged and bleed into the pump container if the breast shield over the nipple is too tight or held too closely to the side of the nipple.
+Nipples will also become damaged and bleed into the pump container if the breast shield over the nipple is too tight or held too close to the side of the nipple.
 Turn down the vacuum to reduce the pressure on the ducts and breast tissue.
 Reposition the breast shield to see if that resolves the pain.
 If it doesn’t you may need larger breast shields.

 3. Intraductal papilloma

 You may see blood while expressing from an intraductal papilloma, a small benign growth on the milk duct lining that bleeds into your container.
-This and ongoing painless bleeding from the nipples should be checked to eliminate cancer or any other cause.
+This ongoing and painless bleeding from the nipples should be checked to eliminate cancer or any other cause.

 Unresolved mastitis can put pressure on breast tissue causing blood to leak through the milk ducts and colour your expressed milk.
-You can keep expressing and giving the milk to your baby even if you are on antibiotics compatible for breastfeeding.
+You can keep expressing and giving the milk to your baby even if you are on antibiotics compatible with breastfeeding.

 A specific bacterium, Serratia marsescens can grow from inadequate cleaning and storage of your pumping equipment.
 This can infect your breasts, make the expressed milk red and potentially make your baby sick.
 Stop feeding your baby this milk and see your doctor who will probably culture the milk and commence you on antibiotics.
-You can continue to express but discard your milk until the infection clears when you resume expressing again as you need or want to.
+You can continue to express but discard your milk until the infection clears when you can resume expressing again as you need or want to.

-Can I give my baby ‘bloody’ breastmilk?
+Can I give my baby ‘bloody’ breast milk?

 Generally, you can continue giving your baby your expressed milk as you resolve the issues causing the bleeding.
-It’s worth freezing your blood tinged or strawberry coloured milk to help improve the taste, which may be better tolerated by your baby than fresh blood tinged or coloured expressed milk.
+It’s worth freezing your blood-tinged or strawberry-coloured milk to help improve the taste, which may be better tolerated by your baby than fresh blood-tinged or coloured expressed milk.
 Worth a try!